 In addition to his client counseling and litigation experience, Nick has represented local governments, school districts, and numerous entities in a variety of matters, including public records requests, Ohio’s Sunshine Laws, public funding procedures, real estate disputes, and zoning drafting and compliance.
 Nick currently serves as the appointed City Attorney for the City of Trenton, Ohio.

 While earning his law degree from the University of Cincinnati College of Law, Nick was selected to participate on both the moot court and trial advocacy teams.
 Nick also earned a B.S., in Business and Economics from Miami University.
-For the last four years, Nick has been selected to the Ohio Rising Stars list for his work in Employment and Labor Law.
+For the last five years, Nick has been selected to the Ohio Rising Stars list for his work in employment and labor law.

 Nick enjoys helping others in his native town of Hamilton, Ohio.
-Nick has served on the boards of various non-profits in the Hamilton community aimed at enhancing others’ lives, and volunteers his time each year to organize and implement the Butler County United Way Campaign.
+Nick has served on the boards of various non-profits in the Hamilton community aimed at enhancing others’ lives.

 Nick lives in Liberty Township, Ohio, with his wife, Emilee, and their four young children, Lillien, Liam, Leighton, and Lane.
 Their family spends their weekdays outdoors on their “mini-farm” and almost every sunny weekend on their boat on Lake Cumberland.